fmi-faim/ipa-project-template/README.md

 <!-- start introduction -->
 # Image Processing & Analysis Project Template

-Image Processing and Analysis (IPA), transforming raw image data to quantitative measurements, is a cornerstone of life sciences.
-However, as projects progress, IPA pipelines grow increasingly complex, involving the management of multiple tools, versions, and dependencies — a formidable challenge for researchers.
+Image Processing and Analysis (IPA), transforming raw image data into quantitative measurements, is an important part of life sciences.
+However, as projects progress, IPA pipelines grow increasingly complex, involving the management of multiple tools, versions, and dependencies, which can be a challenging task.
 To tackle this complexity, we introduce the IPA Project [Copier](https://copier.readthedocs.io/en/stable/) Template.
 This template simplifies the initiation of new IPA projects and streamlines the reorganization of existing ones, contributing to research that is more Findable, Accessible, Interoperable, and Reusable (FAIR) promoting efficiency, reproducibility, and reliability in life sciences research.

 ## Usage
 * **Newcomers:**